stardusteight-d4c/youtube-interface/README.md

 dispatch(fetchUserById(123))
 ```

- - `Parameters`
+* <strong>Parameters</strong>

 `createAsyncThunk` accepts three parameters: a string action `type` value, a `payloadCreator` callback, and an `options` object.

 #### type

-A string that will be used to generate additional Redux action type constants, representing the `lifecycle of an async request`:
+A string that will be used to generate additional Redux action type constants, representing the lifecycle of an async request:

 For example, a type argument of `users/requestStatus` will generate these action types:

- - pending: `users/requestStatus/pending`
+* pending: `users/requestStatus/pending`
- - fulfilled: `users/requestStatus/fulfilled`
+* fulfilled: `users/requestStatus/fulfilled`
- - rejected: `users/requestStatus/rejected`
+* rejected: `users/requestStatus/rejected`

 #### payloadCreator

-A callback function that should `return a promise containing the result of some asynchronous logic`.
+A callback function that should return a promise containing the result of some asynchronous logic.
 It may also return a value synchronously.
 If there is an error, it should either return a rejected promise containing an `Error` instance or a plain value such as a descriptive error message or otherwise a resolved promise with a `RejectWithValue` argument as returned by the `thunkAPI.rejectWithValue` function.

 The `payloadCreator` function can contain whatever logic you need to calculate an appropriate result.
 This could include a standard AJAX data fetch request, multiple AJAX calls with the results combined into a final value, interactions with React Native AsyncStorage, and so on.

-The `payloadCreator` function will be called with `two arguments`:
+The `payloadCreator` function will be called with two arguments:

- - `arg`: a single value, containing the `first parameter that was passed to the thunk action creator when it was dispatched`.
+* `arg`: a single value, containing the first parameter that was passed to the thunk action creator when it was dispatched.
 This is useful for passing in values like item IDs that may be needed as part of the request.
-If you need to pass in multiple values, pass them together in an object when you dispatch the thunk, like dispatch(fetchUsers({status: 'active', sortBy: 'name'})).
+If you need to pass in multiple values, pass them together in an object when you dispatch the thunk, like `dispatch(fetchUsers({status: 'active', sortBy: 'name'}))`.
- - `thunkAPI`: an object containing all of the parameters that are normally passed to a Redux thunk function, as well as additional options:
+* `thunkAPI`: an object containing all of the parameters that are normally passed to a Redux thunk function, as well as additional options:
- 		- dispatch: the Redux store `dispatch` method
+ 		* dispatch: the Redux store `dispatch` method
-    - getState: the Redux store `getState` method
+    * getState: the Redux store `getState` method
-    - extra: the "extra argument" given to the thunk middleware on setup, if available
+    * extra: the "extra argument" given to the thunk middleware on setup, if available
-    - requestId: a unique string ID value that was automatically generated to identify this request sequence
+    * requestId: a unique string ID value that was automatically generated to identify this request sequence
-    - signal: an AbortController.signal object that may be used to see if another part of the app logic has marked this request as needing cancelation.
+    * signal: an AbortController.signal object that may be used to see if another part of the app logic has marked this request as needing cancelation.
-    - rejectWithValue(value, [meta]): rejectWithValue is a utility function that you can return (or throw) in your action creator to return a rejected response with a defined payload and meta.
+    * rejectWithValue(value, [meta]): rejectWithValue is a utility function that you can return (or throw) in your action creator to return a rejected response with a defined payload and meta.
 It will pass whatever value you give it and return it in the payload of the rejected action.
 If you also pass in a meta, it will be merged with the existing rejectedAction.meta.
-     - fulfillWithValue(value, meta): fulfillWithValue is a utility function that you can return in your action creator to fulfill with a value while having the ability of adding to fulfilledAction.meta.
+    * fulfillWithValue(value, meta): fulfillWithValue is a utility function that you can return in your action creator to fulfill with a value while having the ability of adding to fulfilledAction.meta.

 The logic in the payloadCreator function may use any of these values as needed to calculate the result.